ShadowNinjaXD/CypherSetupCollection/README.md

 ## Overview

-Welcome to the **Cypher Setup Collection**—a curated resource featuring useful lineups and setups for Cypher in Valorant.
-This collection is designed to enhance your gameplay with strategic placements and tactics.
+Welcome to the **Cypher Setup Collection**—a valuable resource featuring effective lineups and setups for Cypher in Valorant.
+Enhance your gameplay with these strategic placements and tactics.

 ## Terms and Conditions

 ### 1. All Rights Reserved

 This document is provided for informational purposes only.
-All rights to the content are reserved by the original creator.
+All rights are reserved by the original creator.

 ### 2. Attribution

 You may:
 - **Use**: Distribute and modify the document.
-- **Credit**: Properly attribute the original creator by including appropriate citations or references.
+- **Credit**: Properly attribute the original creator and include the source of the document.

 ### 3. Modification